NPR: Funding since the 2000s

-According to Corporation for Public Broadcasting (CPB), in 2009 11.3% of the aggregate revenues of all public radio broadcasting stations were funded from federal sources, principally through CPB; in 2012 10.9% of the revenues for Public Radio came from federal sources.
+According to Corporation for Public Broadcasting (CPB), in 2009 11.3% of the aggregate revenues of all public radio broadcasting stations were funded from federal sources, principally through CPB; in 2012, 10.9% of the revenues for Public Radio came from federal sources.

 In 2010, NPR revenues totaled $180 million, with the bulk of revenues coming from programming fees, grants from foundations or business entities, contributions and sponsorships.
 According to the 2009 financial statement, about 50% of NPR revenues come from the fees it charges member stations for programming and distribution charges.
 Typically, NPR member stations receive funds through on-air pledge drives, corporate underwriting, state and local governments, educational institutions, and the federally funded CPB.
 In 2009, member stations derived 6% of their revenue from federal, state and local government funding, 10% of their revenue from CPB grants, and 14% of their revenue from universities.
 NPR receives a small number of competitive grants from CPB and federal agencies like the Department of Education and the Department of Commerce.
 This funding amounts to less than 1% of revenues.

 In 2011, NPR announced the roll-out of their own online advertising network, which allows member stations to run geographically targeted advertisement spots from national sponsors that may otherwise be unavailable to their local area, opening additional advertising-related revenue streams to the broadcaster.

 Center Stage, a mix of native advertising and banner ad featured prominently on the NPR homepage, above-the-fold, was launched in 2013.
 The launch partner for Center Stage was Squarespace.

 In 2014, NPR CEO Jarl Mohn said the network would begin to increase revenue by having brands NPR views as more relevant to the audience underwrite NPR programs and requesting higher rates from them.

 For the year ended September 30, 2018, total operating revenues were $235 million, increasing to almost $259 million by September 2019.

 In 2023, Current reported that NPR partnered with Spotify to run targeted advertisements sold through the Spotify Audience Network platform within NPR programming, when NPR has empty slots available they otherwise were unable to sell to other advertisers directly.

+Funding under the Second Trump administration

+Rescissions Act of 2025

+The Rescissions Act of 2025 altered the financial outlook for the Corporation for Public Broadcasting (CPB) by reclaiming unspent allocations and reducing advance funding.
+While NPR received limited direct support from the CPB, the legislation sparked concern for local member stations.
+Rural broadcasters were particularly vulnerable because they depended on CPB grants for a larger share of their operating budgets than urban stations.